 This test is for foreign nationals who are not native speakers of Japanese.

 In particular, it is aimed at foreign nationals about to reside in Japan mainly for work.

 3. Testing Method

 This test is conducted through Computer-Based Testing (CBT).
 Questions are set and answered on computers at test centers in each country.
 In booths, test-takers answer on the computer screen based on questions displayed on the screen and audio played through the headphones.

 The test questions and choices are displayed on the central area of the computer screen.
 In addition, the section name, test name, time remaining and status of answers are displayed on the borders of the screen.

 In the test, problems are displayed in English.
 Problems can be read in your local language* by clicking on the Your Language button.

 Read the problem to understand the setting or situation and answer the question.
 For listening comprehension, press the play button to play the audio playback.
+You can listen to the audio up to two times.
 To answer, click on your choice.
 The color of your selected choice will change.

-- To know more about how to operate the test screen, please refer to this link.
+- To learn more about how to operate the test screen, please refer to this link.